 If one were to continue climbing straight upwards, impassable cliffs that comprise the crumbly ridgetop would eventually be encountered.
-As elevation is gained, scan the terrain that terrain that leads toward the summit further to the west.
+As elevation is gained, scan the slopes that leads toward the summit farther to the west.
 Just east (right) of the summit block, the ridgetop dips into a very noticeable notch.
-It is imperative that this notch be gained, as it provides the only safe passage to the summit from a southerly approach.
+It is imperative that this notch be gained, as it provides the only safe passage to the summit from this approach.
 Careful observers will notice a distinct scree-covered ramp that angels towards the notch; this class II ramp affords solid footing and allows for a rapid ascent of the last couple hundred vertical feet to the notch.

 Views from the notch are spellbinding.
 To the north, Running Crane Lake appears but a stone’s throw away some 2,000 feet below.
 From the notch, one partially exposed move with good handholds leads to a broad ledge and a few easy scree ledges before topping out on a flat ridge.
-The summit block is a bit further to the west, and is obtained by a short, easy Class III scramble.
-As one might expect, monstrous Rising Wolf Mountain, directly across the valley to the south, obstructs views of much of Two Medicine,but views in all other directions are absolutely amazing.
-Far to the west, Pumpelly Glacier glistens on the flank of Blackfoot Mountain.
+The summit block is a bit farther to the west, and is obtained by a short, easy class III scramble.
+As one might expect, monstrous Rising Wolf Mountain, directly across the valley to the south, obstructs views of much of Two Medicine, but views in all other directions are absolutely amazing.
+Far to the west, Pumpelly Glacier glistens on the flanks of Blackfoot Mountain.
 Views to the southwest are dominated by the towering presence of Mount Stimson, second tallest peak in all of Glacier National Park.
 The view north goes on for what seems like forever, all the way to Chief Mountain just south of the Alberta border.
-And on a clear day the Sweetgrass Hills, anomalies rising over 3,000 feet above the stark Great Plains, are visible approximately 100 miles to the east.
+And on a clear day the Sweet Grass Hills, anomalies rising over 3,000 feet above the stark Great Plains, are visible approximately 100 miles to the east.

 Return via the route of ascent, taking care to locate and carefully down climb to the notch.
 Multiple route options exist on the descent, and nothing worse than Class III need be negotiated.
 Plan for a full day on the mountain.
 Our party of strong hikers took over 10 hours car-to-car on a sunny, gorgeous July day.